JohnIrvine1433/ThemeMaster/README.md

 - Prerelease versions may have been barely tested, use at your own risk.

 # Credits
-ThemeMaster reused some external code to emulated keyboards and display pictures :
+ThemeMaster reused some external code to emulated keyboards and to display pictures :
-- 'controls' binary is based on [AnberPorts-Joystick](https://github.com/krishenriksen/AnberPorts-Joystick) by [Kris Henriksen](https://github.com/krishenriksen),
+- 'tm-joypad' binary is based on [AnberPorts-Joystick](https://github.com/krishenriksen/AnberPorts-Joystick) by [Kris Henriksen](https://github.com/krishenriksen),
 - 'image-viewer' binary is based on [Image Viewer](https://github.com/RICCIARDI-Adrien/Image_Viewer) by [Adrien Ricciardi](https://github.com/RICCIARDI-Adrien).

 # Background